cirpote/AgriColMap/README.md

   * the ID number for storing the resulting transform

 In this case, we are registering the third row of the soybean dataset with an initial scale error magnitude of 10%, an traslational error magnitude of 2.5 metres, an heading error magnitude of 5 degrees, and an ID of 2.

+### License ###

+AgriColMap is licensed under the GPL2 License.
+However, some libraries are available under different license terms.
+See below.

+The following parts are licensed under GPL3:

+CPM

+The following parts are licensed under GPL2:

+cpd

+AgriColMap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the licenses for more details.